Steps¶

 RunContext |

-Caller metadata such as tenant, user, or custom run metadata |
+Caller metadata such as tenant, user, roles, claims, and custom run metadata |

 WorkflowDefinition |